-- (1) The applicant or owner of every site, or an assignee qualified pursuant to Section 6, shall be responsible for maintaining as-built storm water BMPs in an effective state. - (2) Prior to the issuance of a COSESCO permit that has a stormwater management BMP as one of its requirements of the permit, the applicant or owner of the site must execute a maintenance and repair easement agreement that shall be binding on all subsequent owners of land served by the stormwater management BMP.
-The agreement shall provide for access to the BMP and the land it serves at reasonable times for periodic inspection by City or City's designee and for regular or special assessments of property owners to ensure that the BMP is maintained in proper working condition to meet City stormwater requirements.
-The easement agreement shall be recorded by City at the expense of the permit holder or property owners. - (3) Maintenance of all stormwater management BMPs shall be ensured through the creation of a formal maintenance agreement that must be approved by City and recorded into the land record at time of the stormwater management plan approval.
-As part of the agreement, a schedule shall be developed for when and how often maintenance will occur to ensure proper function of the stormwater management BMPs.
-The agreement shall also include plans for periodic inspections to ensure proper performance of the BMPs between scheduled cleanouts. - (4) City, in lieu of a maintenance agreement, may accept dedication of any existing or future stormwater BMP through a dedication agreement to include City responsibility for maintenance and repair, provided that the maintenance and repair of such element will not impose an undue burden on other City taxpayers which may include requirements that the Applicant pay all costs and fees, including reasonable attorneys' fees and consultant fees, incurred by the City in connection with said dedication, the BMP meets all the requirements of this chapter, and the dedication includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection and regular maintenance. - (5) All stormwater management BMPs must undergo an annual inspection to document maintenance and repair needs and ensure compliance with the requirements of this ordinance and accomplishment of its purposes.
-Any maintenance or repair needs detected must be corrected by the developer or entity responsible under a written maintenance agreement under Section 5(B.)3 in a timely manner, as determined by City, and the inspection and maintenance requirement may be increased as deemed necessary to ensure proper functioning of the stormwater management BMPs. - (6) Inspection programs may be established on any reasonable basis.
-Inspections may include, but are not limited to: reviewing maintenance and repair records; sampling discharges, surface water, groundwater, and material or water in storm water BMPs, and evaluating the condition of stormwater management BMPs. - (7) Parties responsible for the operation and maintenance of stormwater management BMPs shall make records of the installation and of all maintenance and repairs, and shall retain the records for at least 3 years.
-These records shall be made available to City during inspection of the facility and at other reasonable times upon request. - (8) If a responsible party fails or refuses to meet the requirements of the maintenance agreement or any provision of this ordinance, City, after reasonable notice, may correct a violation by performing all necessary work to place the BMP in proper working condition.
+- (1) The applicant or owner of every site, or an assignee qualified, shall be responsible for maintaining asbuilt water quality BMPs in an effective state. - Prior to the issuance of a COSESCO permit that has a stormwater management BMP as one of its requirements of the permit, and part of receiving approval of the stormwater management plan, the applicant or owner of the site agree to provide for access to the BMP and the land it serves at reasonable times for periodic inspection by City or City's designee and for regular or special assessments of property owners to ensure that the BMP is maintained in proper working condition to meet City stormwater requirements. - (3) Maintenance of all stormwater management BMPs shall be ensured through the creation of a maintenance plan that must be approved by City at time of the stormwater management plan approval.
+As part of the plan, a schedule shall be developed for when and how often maintenance will occur to ensure proper function of the stormwater management BMPs.
+The plan shall also include plans for periodic inspections to ensure proper performance of the BMPs between scheduled cleanouts.

+- (4) All stormwater management BMPs must undergo an annual inspection to document maintenance and repair needs and ensure compliance with the requirements of this ordinance and accomplishment of its purposes.
+Any maintenance or repair needs detected must be corrected by the developer or entity responsible in a timely manner, as determined by City, and the inspection and maintenance requirement may be increased as deemed necessary to ensure proper functioning of the stormwater management BMPs. - (5) Inspection programs may be established on any reasonable basis.
+Inspections may include, but are not limited to: reviewing maintenance and repair records; sampling discharges, surface water, groundwater, and material or water in storm water BMPs, and evaluating the condition of stormwater management BMPs. - (6) Parties responsible for the operation and maintenance of stormwater management BMPs shall make records of the installation and of all maintenance and repairs, and shall retain the records for at least 3 years.
+These records shall be made available to City during inspection of the facility and at other reasonable times upon request. - (7) If a responsible party fails or refuses to meet the requirements of the approved plan or any provision of this ordinance, City, after reasonable notice, may correct a violation by performing all necessary work to place the BMP in proper working condition.
 In the event that the stormwater management BMP becomes a danger to public safety or public health, City shall notify the party responsible for maintenance of the stormwater management BMP in writing.
 Upon receipt of that notice, the responsible person shall have 30 days to effect maintenance and repair of the stormwater management BMP in an approved manner.
 After proper notice, City may assess, jointly and severally, the owner(s) of the stormwater management BMP or the property owners or the parties responsible for maintenance under any applicable written agreement for the cost of repair work and any penalties; and the cost of the work shall be a lien on the property, or prorated against the beneficial users of the property, and may be placed on the tax bill and collected as ordinary taxes.